Devajit Saikia: Sports administrator

-Between 2016 and 2018, one of Saikia's major contributions to the Assam Cricket Association (ACA) was his role in securing funds for the completion of the ACA Stadium in Barsapara and ensuring continuation of cricket activities of the association, which was facing acute financial crisis due to halted funding from the BCCI amid ongoing litigation in the Supreme Court.
-That apart, he was also a part of the association’s legal team for drafting and enforcement of the new constitution.
+Between 2016 and 2018, he contributed to efforts to secure funds for completing the ACA Stadium in Barsapara and supported the continuation of cricket activities during a period of financial strain caused by the halt of BCCI funding amid ongoing litigation in the Supreme Court.
+He was also part of the association’s legal team involved in drafting and implementing the new constitution.

-He was also part of the core team of ACA which was responsible for successfully hosting the first-ever T20 international match between India and Australia at the new ACA Stadium, Barsapara, in October 2017, followed by an ODI between India and the West Indies the next year.
+He was also part of the core ACA team responsible for hosting the first-ever T20 international match between India and Australia at the new ACA Stadium, Barsapara, in October 2017, followed by an ODI between India and the West Indies the next year.

-In January 2019, Saikia was elected unopposed to the post of Secretary and a member of the first Apex Council of ACA under the new constitution.
-Once in that position, he, along with other members of the first Apex Council, were pioneer in initiating several path breaking reforms in Assam cricket, including the setting up of a well-equipped office set-up with professionals and financial experts to root out mismanagement and financial anomalies.
+In January 2019, Saikia was elected unopposed as Secretary and a member of the first Apex Council of ACA under the new constitution.
+In this role, he and the other council members introduced several administrative reforms, including the establishment of a professional office structure to improve financial and organisational processes.

-He along with the other members of the Apex Council also initiated various structural changes in conducting the cricket tournaments in Assam and its coaching programmes.
-Introduction of Assam Premier Club Championship, with over 6,500 registered players and over 300 clubs, inter-university tournament, inter – institution tournament were some significant moves for the association during his tenure.
+Together with the Apex Council, he helped implement structural changes in tournament organisation and coaching programmes within the state.
+Initiatives such as the Assam Premier Club Championship—featuring over 6,500 registered players and more than 300 clubs—along with inter-university and inter-institution tournaments were introduced during his tenure.

-One of Saikia's significant contributions as Secretary was revitalizing women's cricket in Assam.
-He aimed to provide women cricketers with ample opportunities to compete in structured formats, enabling them to excel and advance to higher levels.
-During his tenure, the Challengers Trophy for women cricketers and the inter-district cricket tournament for the Kanaklata Barua Trophy were started, creating pathways for greater participation and development.
+As Secretary, Saikia also worked to expand women’s cricket in Assam.
+The Challengers Trophy for women and the inter-district Kanaklata Barua Trophy were launched during this period to create more competitive opportunities.

-He played a key role in establishing the ACA Cricket Academy in 2020.
-Since 2021, the Academy has been training young, aspiring cricketers through its residential coaching program.
-Saikia continues to serve as the Member Secretary of the Academy, contributing to its growth and success.
+He played a role in establishing the ACA Cricket Academy in 2020, which began its residential coaching programme in 2021.
+Saikia continues to serve as the Academy’s Member Secretary.

-During his tenure of just over three years, including two years marked by the COVID-19 pandemic, Saikia's leadership resulted in the development of 23 cricket grounds with other cricket infrastructures across Assam.
-Notable among these are the Amingaon Cricket Ground (a First-Class venue), North Guwahati, Furkating Cricket Ground in Golaghat, the Tezpur University Ground, the Assam Agriculture University Ground, Umrangso Cricket Ground, Barpeta Cricket Stadium, Barhampur Cricket Ground, Nagaon.
+During his tenure of a little over three years, including the two years affected by the COVID-19 pandemic, the ACA developed 23 cricket grounds and related infrastructure across Assam.
+Notable projects include the Amingaon Cricket Ground (a First-Class venue), the North Guwahati Ground, Furkating Cricket Ground in Golaghat, Tezpur University Ground, Assam Agriculture University Ground, Umrangso Cricket Ground, Barpeta Cricket Stadium, Barhampur Cricket Ground, Nagaon.
 Other significant projects included infrastructure improvements at Nehru Stadium, Guwahati, Charaideo, Nazira, Mulukgaon, Dhubri, Biswanath among few others.